Computer Systems Technician (Co-op and Non Co-op Version)

 Work Integrated Learning

-This two-year Ontario College Diploma program, delivered in a compressed format over 42 weeks, provides you with the technical knowledge and expertise to support the use of computers and networks.
+This accelerated two-year Computer Systems Technician Ontario College Diploma program, delivered over three academic periods (semesters), provides you with the technical knowledge and expertise to support the use of computers and networks.
 You also develop your communication and administration skills, including the ability to work in teams and use project management and customer service techniques.

 Focus on the technical aspects of commonly used components and troubleshooting techniques for computer hardware, operating systems, networking technologies, system administration, and a suite of related support and application software packages.
 Gain requirements and subject matter knowledge found in certifications such as:...(read more)